Effective Website Maintenance Keeps Your Website Performing at Its Best

-The search engines aren’t going to keep a hacked site at the top of the search results.
-If your website is compromised, all of your hard SEO work becomes undone.
+The search engines aren’t going to keep a hacked website at the top of the search results.
+If your website is compromised, all your hard SEO work becomes undone.

-For example, have you ever been browsing the internet and all of sudden a security warning pops up?
+For example, have you ever been browsing the internet and suddenly a security warning pops up?

 This is because Google, anti-virus programs, and browsers have built-in security measures that warn users against accessing websites that aren’t secure.

-If this is happening on your site, you’ll want to take action immediately.
+If this is happening on your website, you’ll want to take action immediately.

-Even if your site hasn’t been compromised, it’s still crucial to perform regular website maintenance to proactively stop this situation from happening.
+Even if your website hasn’t been compromised, it’s still crucial to perform regular website maintenance to proactively stop this situation from happening.
 Fortunately, this can be surprisingly simple to do.

-The best route to take is by installing updates as soon as they come out, whether you’re having issues or not.
+The best route is installing updates as soon as they come out, whether you’re having issues or not.
 You never know when a widespread zero-day security exploit could take out your site.

 Website Maintenance will Grow Your Content Library

 A stale website with old content doesn’t provide a high-quality user experience.
-Google will probably overlook your site when it comes to ranking for your chosen keywords.
+Google will probably overlook your site regarding ranking for your chosen keywords.
 You don’t want to end up on page 2, or worse!

-That’s why part of your website maintenance schedule should dedicate a portion of time to growing and improving your content library.
+That’s why part of your website maintenance schedule should dedicate some of your time to growing and improving your content library.